ntorba/kv_question/README.md

 # Technical Challenge - Read Only Key/Value Store
-To complete the challenge, I used [FastAPI](https://fastapi.tiangolo.com/) to build an API that accepts a Post request with a uuid key and return the corresponding payload.
+The point of the challenge is to build a read-only key value server that a client is able to contact over network with a query containing a key and the server returns a corresponding value, as defined in the example dataset.

+The keys must be valid UUID (version 4) and the values are strings.

+The server is built with [FastAPI](https://fastapi.tiangolo.com/).
+The code can be found in `main.py`.

-Example requests are shown under the Launch Server section.
+**Example requests are shown under the Launch Server section. **

 ## Launch server
 ### Locally